2001 NCAA Division I-A football season

 Joe Paterno needed just 2 victories to pass legendary Alabama Coach Paul "Bear" Bryant as the winningest coach in Division I-A college football, However, after the Nittany Lions started the season 0–4 it looked like Bear Bryant's record would remain intact for at least 1 more year.
 After a 20–0 drubbing Penn State took against Michigan at home on Oct 6, the Nittany Lions were a dismal 1–6 since Paterno notched his 321st coaching win on October 28, 2000.

 At Northwestern on October 20, the Lions lost a late 31–28 lead to fall behind 35–31 with two minutes to go.
 With their starting quarterback, Matt Senneca, out with an injury, Penn State put its collective hopes on the shoulders of redshirt freshman quarterback Zack Mills.
 Mills drove the Lions 69 yards in 1:41, leading Penn State to its first victory of the year by a 38–35 margin.
 The victory gave Paterno 323 career wins, tying Bear Bryant's record.

 A week later, Penn State hosted Ohio State, who held on to a small lead for most of the game until the Buckeyes started to pull away with a 27–9 lead following a 44-yard interception return for a touchdown by Derek Ross in the third quarter.
 Penn State would fight back with a 69-yard touchdown run by Mills and a 26-yard pass to Tony Johnson to cut the lead to 27–22, and they would take the lead early in the fourth quarter with a 13-yard touchdown pass to Eric McCoo.
 Penn State's 29–27 win moved Paterno in to first place on the all-time coaching victories list with 324 wins.
 He would later slip behind Bobby Bowden at Florida State, but he would relinquish the top spot a few years later.
 Paterno remains the winningest coach in Division I-A college football with a final record of 409–136–3.

 The newly formed Boise State/Fresno State rivalry would be a major factor in the race to be the "BCS buster" for several seasons.
 Both teams ultimately lost the race to Utah, who became the first to bust the BCS in 2004, and the first to make a second trip in 2008.

 The Aloha Bowl and Oahu Bowl lost funding after Chrysler Corporation, which owned the former bowl's sponsor of Jeep, was acquired by Daimler-Benz and became DaimlerChrysler.
 The Aloha Bowl moved to Seattle and became the Seattle Bowl.

-The New Orleans Bowl began to play, the host team being the Sun Belt champion.
+The New Orleans Bowl was first held, the host team being the Sun Belt Conference champion.